 11.The Dots Jobs: @TheDotsJobs

 If you're already familiar with The Loop, then you may know The Dots.
 Founded by the same person, wonder woman Pip Jamieson, it's a creative network bursting at the seams with opportunities.
-Not only does it tweet about jobs regularly from its tailor-made Twitter account, it also hosts a range of talks, portfolio masterclasses and networking events to make the job search a more enjoyable experience.
+Not only does it tweet about jobs regularly from its tailor-made Twitter account, but it also hosts a range of talks, portfolio masterclasses and networking events to make the job search a more enjoyable experience.

 12. Creative Recruitment: @Creative_Rec